OXID-eSales/github-actions/docs/workflows/universal_workflow_light.md

 Token to submit sonarcloud reports to their website

 **SLACK_WEBHOOK_URL:**
-URL for the slack API to send reports to.
+URL for the Slack API to send reports to.

 **SLACK_WEBHOOK_URL:**
-URL for the slack API to send reports to if the input use_scheduled_slack_channel is set to true.
+URL for the Slack API to send reports to if the input use_scheduled_slack_channel is set to true.